Glucagonoma syndrome: Introduction

 or poorly healing leg rashes, are a classic sign of undiagnosed diabetes,

-particularly of Type 2 diabetes, but also Type...read more »
+particularly of Type 2 diabetes,...read more »

 Leg cramps at night a classic sign: The symptom of having leg muscle cramps,